-Scurlock's shooting happened as protests and civil unrest unfolded in downtown Omaha and other cities across the country over the May 25 death of George Floyd at the hands of Minneapolis police.
+Those two shootings happened as protests and civil unrest has roiled cities across the country over Floyd's May 25 death at the hands of Minneapolis police.
 Floyd, who was Black and handcuffed, died after a white police officer, Derek Chauvin, pressed his knee into Floyd's neck for several minutes even after Floyd stopped moving and pleading for air.

-The Omaha shooting happened outside Gardner's bar in downtown Omaha as he sought to ward off any theft or property damage.
-After the shooting, Kleine showed surveillance video that seemed to show words exchanged between Gardner, his father and protesters before Gardner, flashing the gun, backed away.
+The shooting happened outside Gardner's bar in downtown Omaha as he sought to ward off any theft or property damage.
+In June, officials played surveillance video that seemed to show words exchanged between Gardner, his father and protesters after the windows of his bar were broken.
+Gardner flashed the gun but then backed away.
 Gardner was shoved to the ground by two people before he fired two shots, sending people scrambling.
 Scurlock then jumped on Gardner's back and was shot by Gardner.
 While there was no audio with the video, Kleine said Gardner warned Scurlock to get off of him several times before he fired the fatal shot.